Nikolas Cruz: 2018

 On March 7, 2018, a grand jury indicted Cruz on a total of 34 charges: 17 counts of first-degree murder and 17 counts of attempted first-degree murder.
 He was arraigned on March 13, and the prosecution filed notice of their intent to seek the death penalty.
 They said they could prove five of the aggravating factors that qualify a murder for the death penalty in Florida.
 Cruz declined to enter a plea, so Scherer entered "not guilty" on his behalf.
-The defense had earlier offered a guilty plea if the death penalty were taken off the table, and reiterated it immediately before it was refused.
+The defense had earlier offered a guilty plea if the death penalty was taken off the table, and reiterated it immediately before it was refused.

 During the week of April 8–12, 2018, Scherer included a three-page letter from a Minnesotan into the court record of the case.
 The letter was addressed to the judge and claimed that research into Cruz's past led the writer to believe that Cruz had a developmental disability and that he was "fearful of other people and was threatened by bullies."
 The letter ended by claiming that Cruz appeared to be consumed by sadness and depression.

 The same week, a hearing was held to determine if Cruz was entitled to a public defender.
 His attorney, court-appointed public defender Howard Finkelstein, asked the court to wait until the probate case involving Cruz's late mother's estate was concluded and Cruz's net worth could be determined, as Cruz would have only been entitled to a public defender had he been unable to afford a private attorney.

 According to the Broward County Sheriff's Office, Cruz attacked a jail officer on the night of November 13, 2018.
 The following day, he was charged with aggravated assault on an officer, battery against an officer, and use of an "electric or chemical weapon against an officer".
 The officer who was allegedly attacked by Cruz had asked him to "not drag his sandals on the ground" while he was walking in the jail's dayroom.
 It was claimed Cruz responded by "displaying his middle finger" and striking the officer in the face.
 He also grabbed the stun gun out of the deputy's holster.
 The weapon discharged during the brawl before the deputy regained control and Cruz was placed in solitary confinement.
 Cruz appeared at an initial hearing on the assault charges, where bail was set at $200,000.